Flood risk

 Beyond the Station: Risks to Cables and Power Lines

-This document covers the surveys used to determine flood potential and other hazards of the converter site submitted to the planning inspectorate:
+Document linked below covers the surveys used to determine flood potential and other hazards of the converter site submitted to the planning inspectorate, it shows how vulnerable the site is:

 Document EN020026-000437-6.3.3.5.D